FAIR-Chem/fairchem/_sources/core/model_faq.md

 activations.
 See [Sec.
 6 in the GemNet paper](https://arxiv.org/abs/2106.08903) for more details on this.

-We provide some set of scaling factors as part of the `ocp` codebase that you can reuse by passing the `scale_file` parameter in the YAML config.
+We provide some set of scaling factors as part of the `fairchem` codebase that you can reuse by passing the `scale_file` parameter in the YAML config.
 For example:
 * GemNet-dT [scaling factors](https://github.com/FAIR-Chem/fairchem/blob/main/src/fairchem/core/configs/s2ef/all/gemnet/scaling_factors/gemnet-dT.json) and [config](https://github.com/FAIR-Chem/fairchem/blob/main/src/fairchem/core/configs/s2ef/all/gemnet/gemnet-dT.yml#L32)
 * GemNet-OC [scaling factors](https://github.com/FAIR-Chem/fairchem/blob/main/src/fairchem/core/configs/s2ef/all/gemnet/scaling_factors/gemnet-oc.pt) and [config](https://github.com/FAIR-Chem/fairchem/blob/main/src/fairchem/core/configs/s2ef/all/gemnet/gemnet-oc.yml#L45)